 Storm Lantrip, Jr.

-A designer who cheerfully acknowledges getting his boundless energy from other people, Storm imagines that being an interior designer probably has a lot in common with therapy.
+A decorator who cheerfully acknowledges getting his boundless energy from other people, Storm imagines that being a decorator probably has a lot in common with therapy.
 “I love working with people one-on-one,” he says.
 “I like to sit down and kind of figure them out, to find out what they care about.
-Then when I’m looking through fabrics, I can say, ‘they’re not gonna like this one because …’ ” Committed to creating designs that reflect their owners’ personalities and tastes, Storm’s personal aesthetic inclines towards French design elements, especially blended with touches of modern, Asian-inspired elements.
+Then when I’m looking through fabrics, I can say, ‘they’re not gonna like this one because …’ ” Committed to creating spaces that reflect their owners’ personalities and tastes, Storm’s personal aesthetic inclines towards French design elements, especially blended with touches of modern, Asian-inspired elements.
 What does he like most about designing for a Louisiana clientele?
 “The architectural vernacular we exist within.
 Here, people respond to a blend of French and eclecticism.”

 Storm loves: Cooking and entertaining.
 Getting to live out his design fantasies on behalf of others.